>

 • Introduction to the concept of microaggressions

-• Use of a situation grading tool (racistometer type)
+• Use of a situation-grading tool (like a racism meter)

 • Analysis of ambiguous situations from everyday professional life

-• Identification of impacts on individuals, teams, and the work climate
+• Identification of impacts on individuals, teams, and the work environment

-• Summary of weak signals that help identify problematic situations
+• Summary of the weak signals that help identify problematic situations

 Our teaching methods